-- Keep cylinders away from ignition and heat sources (eg welding leads, flames, heaters) and materials that could catch fire.
+- Keep cylinders away from ignition and heat sources (for example, welding leads, flames, heaters) and materials that could catch fire.

-- Display signs where the cylinders are stored and used (eg 'Danger, no smoking and no ignition sources', 'restricted area, authorised personnel only'.
+- Display signs where the cylinders are stored and used (for example, 'Danger, no smoking and no ignition sources', 'restricted area, authorised personnel only').

 - Train employees to use eye protection, leather gauntlets and work boots when using cylinders.